 - a.
-Public Schools must have direct access to at least one public road. - b.
-Public Schools must have a secondary means of access, which must be provided by a pavedroadway. - c.
-Access to a public school site must be capable of accommodating traffic generated by the site. - d.
+Public Schools must have-direct access to at least one Class I-public road. - b.
+Public Schools must have a secondary means of access, which may must be provided by either a paved or unpaved roadway. pavedroadway. - a.c.
+Access to a public school site must- be capable of accommodating traffic generated by the site. - d.
 In the GI Zoning District, schools are permitted emergency access to an arterial or major collector road. - 2.
-Entrances/Exits must meet minimum Virginia Department of Transportation sight distance standards. - 3.
+Entrances/Exits must meet minimum Virginia Department of Transportation sight distance-standards. - 3.
 Right and left turn lanes, into and out of a site, are required when needed to accommodate traffic generated by the site. - 4.
 At signalized intersections (stop signs or traffic signals) adjacent to a school site, crosswalks are required to access the site, as needed, to accommodate pedestrian traffic generated by the site.